Which U.S. State Has the Most Car Accidents?

 Car Accident Fataities By State in U.S - Ak Blog

-In America, the answer to what state has the worst reputation here changes every year.
+In America, the answer to which state has the worst reputation changes every year.
 The numbers are high.
 America is considered to have one of the highest car accident rates in the world.
 In 2019, there were a total of 36,096 fatalities on American roads as a result of car accidents.

 Those car accidents led to approximately 4.4 million personal injuries that needed medical attention.
 These collisions cost the United States over $871 billion every year, with only $380 million connected to medical bills.
-In addition to the devastating losses to tens of thousands of families every year, the country pays dearly for the tragedies of lost wages and mental anguish of car accidents.
+In addition to the devastating losses to tens of thousands of families every year, the country pays dearly for the tragedies of lost wages and the mental anguish of car accidents.

-Car Accident Fatalities by State
+Car Accident Fatalities By State

 The state with the highest number of fatalities due to car accidents will vary every year.
 It is generally known that states with more people and roads will experience more car accidents and fatalities annually.
 Urban areas will also have more dangerous roads and more dangerous driving conditions.
 Nevertheless, car accident lawyers representing victims may not consider road conditions as a sufficient excuse, as drivers are generally expected to adapt their driving to the circumstances.